TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 See [appendix A](a-technology-tutorials#restful-api.md) for some RESTful API tutorials.

-#### b) GraphQL API

-TODO: Later

-See [appendix A](a-technology-tutorials#graphql-api.md) for some GraphQL API tutorials.

 ### 2.12.
 Use environment variables for configuration

-Your implementation will be run in many other environments in In addition to your local environment (testing environment and production environment, for example).
+Your implementation will be run in many other environments in addition to your local environment (testing environment and production environment, for example).
 Some settings, like database settings, change depending on the environment.
 You can define these settings with environment variables.

-1. Add a new environment variable for server container in `docker-compose.yaml`.
+1. Add a new environment variable for server container in `docker-compose.yaml` and restart Docker Compose with **CTRL+C** and `taito start`.
-2. Add the new environment variable to `server/src/common/config.js`.
+2. Add the new environment variable to `server/src/common/setup/config.ts`.
 3. Try using the environment variable in your server implementation.
-For example add the environment variable to the `/config` endpoint in `server/src/infra/infra.route.js` and see if `/api/config` endpoint returns the configured value to your browser.
+For example add the environment variable to the `/config` endpoint in `server/src/infra/routers/InfraRouter.ts` and see if `/api/config` endpoint returns the configured value to your browser.
 4. Add the environment variable also to `scripts/helm.yaml`.
 The helm.yaml file is used for Kubernetes running on remote environments, but you should add the environment variable right away, so that you don't forget to do it later.
 You can use `TODO` as value, if you don't know the correct value yet.

 Note that you should not use environment variables to define passwords or other secrets.
 Configuring remote environments and secrets are explained in part II of the tutorial.

-TODO: change current docker-compose.yaml implementation -> mount secrets

 ### 2.13.
 Use 3rd party services and define secrets